-- 1. To process a course drop, students should contact their ASC for advising, sign a new ADP, and receive access to the course drop link to submit online. - 2.
-Students must meet with their ASC for advising, approval and signing of a new ADP. - 3.
-The student must submit the online link to the Registrar no later than the following deadlines to avoid having the course on their official transcript with a W, WF, or grade earned depending on the date the link is received: - a.
-The last day of the second week of a 15-week course and;
+- 1. To process a course drop, students should contact their ASC for advising and receive access to the course drop link to submit online. - The student must submit the request in Self Serve no later than the following deadlines to avoid having the course on their official transcript with a W, WF, or grade earned depending on the date the link is received: - a.The first day of the third week of a 15-week course and - b.

-b.
 The last day of the first week for a course of seven or fewer weeks long without a W appearing on their transcript.